 - For a camp especially, everyone should be warned of the danger of fire.
 If the holiday is in a building then everyone must be made aware of the fire exits.
 Ideally a fire drill should be practised on the first day of the camp/holiday - When using a building as a residential facility, ensure that the fire alarm is audible throughout the accommodation and that all signs and exits are clearly visible.
 It should also comply with fire regulations - In the case of an emergency, ensure measures are in place to alert children, young people, and vulnerable adults taking into account those with disabilities (e.g. a child who is hard of hearing).

 f) First Aid

-There should be at least one worker who holds a recognised and valid First Aid Certificate and is trained in how to administer an auto injector.
+There should be at least one worker who holds a recognised and valid First Aid Certificate.
 The First Aider should ensure that on the site of the holiday camp: